strangerstudios/link2post/readme.txt

 = How to Use =

-1. Click on the checkbox next to ‘Show L2P’ in admin bar or navigate to Tools>Link2Post from admin menu.
+1. Click on the checkbox next to ‘Show L2P’ in admin bar or navigate to Tools -> Link2Post from admin menu.
 1. Enter a URL.
+Click ‘Create Post’
 1. The URL will be parsed and added as a post or CPT based on the target site.
 1. If a post was already created for that URL, you will be given the option to update the previously created post.

 = Settings =

-1. Navigate to Settings>Link2Post from admin menu.
+1. Navigate to Settings -> Link2Post from admin menu.
 Here you will see a list of all installed modules.
 1. To enable the formatting of posts based on a given module, set ‘Format Post Content’ to ‘Yes’ for that module.
 1. To create a CPT for a given module, set ‘Create and Use CPT’ to ‘Yes’ for that module. *Note: If ‘Format Post Content’ is set to ‘No’, ‘Create and Use CPT’ will also be set to ‘No’*
 1. Click ‘Save Settings’